-Arsenal face acid test of Arteta revolution at Anfield
+Arsenal Face Acid Test Of Arteta Revolution At Anfield

 However, Liverpool could just as easily benefit from one of the league’s most creative players in Alexander-Arnold not being tracked by Aubameyang.

 A minor injury meant he missed the Community Shield and Aubameyang made the most of his absence against the inexperienced Neco Williams.
-With the England international back, Liverpool is a different side.
+With the England international back, Liverpool are a different side.

 Thiago v Granit Xhaka